Solar Panel Permits

 - Are interested in making a longer-term investment to reduce your environmental impact.

 Solar installations on commercial properties require building and electrical permits.
-Please work with the Department of Development Services on building and site plans.
+Please work with the Community Planning and Development Department on building and site plans.

 - Photo-Voltaic Solar Panels - Roof Mounted One-and-Two Family Dwellings Tip Sheet (PDF)